-Maria is a movement and mobility specialist.
+Maria is a mobility specialist and yoga educator.

 When working with Maria, you can expect to be well cared for while definitely being challenged.
 She has a very clear and precise way of instructing while maintaining a light-hearted, joyful atmosphere.
 Her teaching method is orderly to allow for progressive and continuous learning, while leaving room for playfulness and spontaneity.
 Maria always does her best to show up with a high level of focus and expects nothing less from her clients.
 She believes that it is the mutual dedication to the work that results in progress and transformation.